 How David Lee Roth Really Left Van Halen

 Like the histories of all great rock bands, Van Halen’s past includes some landmark dates.
 For example, on Feb.
 10, 1978, Van Halen’s game-changing debut album was released.
 On May 29, 1983, Van Halen performed in front of 375,000 fans at the massive US Festival.
-And on April 1, 1985, singer David Lee Roth shocked the rock world by announcing that he was leaving Van Halen to pursue a solo career.
+Then singer David Lee Roth shocked the rock world on April 1, 1985 by announcing that he was leaving Van Halen to pursue a solo career.

 But as it turns out, this last event didn't really happen on that date or transpire in that manner.
 With few notable exceptions, this mythical account of Roth’s exit has been presented as gospel truth (including, to be honest, this site), perhaps because the idea of Roth springing this news on April Fools’ Day makes for a great story.

-While David Lee Roth did leave the band in 1985, nobody outside of the band’s inner circle knew what the future held for Roth and Van Halen on that April day.
-So, here’s how the rock world really learned that David Lee Roth had left Van Halen.
+While David Lee Roth did leave the band in 1985, nobody outside of the inner circle knew what the future held for Roth and Van Halen on that April day.
+Here’s how the world really learned that Roth had left Van Halen.

 Van Halen had barely concluded their most successful year when Diamond Dave announced that he’d be releasing Crazy From the Heat, a four-song solo EP of cover songs.
 In a reflection of the group’s internal tensions, Roth spoke frankly to the press about what his solo work augured for the future of Van Halen.
 In January 1985 he told Billboard, “Since my very first days in with the band 11 years ago, I have always had the feeling that one day I would wake up in a cold hotel, all the rooms would be empty and I would be stuck by a phone with a busy signal.
 From the first day.
 Nothing has changed.”
 The article’s headline?
 “Van Halen’s Roth: Maybe It’s Over.”